purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

 author: Phil Freeman
 ---

 Welcome to the PureScript community blog!
-In this first post, I\'m going to walk through the basics of getting set up to use the PureScript compiler `psc`, and its interactive mode `psci`.
+In this first post, I'm going to walk through the basics of getting set up to use the PureScript compiler `psc`, and its interactive mode `psci`.

-I\'ll start with the installation of the compiler, go through the basic commands of `psc` and `psci`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).
+I'll start with the installation of the compiler, go through the basic commands of `psc` and `psci`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).

 ### Installing the Compiler